August 11, 2020

 Will OUSD continue to process new work permit requests during the period of school closures?

 Yes.
 OUSD will process work permits during the period of school closures.
 However, the work permit application process will take place electronically via electronic forms rather than via hard copies or PDFs.
+Due to Shelter-in-Place in the context of Covid-19, OUSD's Legal Department requires employers to complete a Covid Amendment, which certifies compliance with the Essential Services and Hygiene Requirements defined by the Alameda County Public Health Department.
+The required employer Covid Amendment is in the application linked below.

 After receiving an offer of employment: